Welcome to the SEND information page

 - Signage around the school is clear and reviewed annually

 - Our school complies with the Equalities Act 2010.

 - We have recently installed fire doors that can remain open to ensure that access around the school is suitable for wheelchair users

 As a school we are happy to discuss individual access requirements.
 Specific health and medical requirements will be discussed on an individual basis.
 Parents are welcome to enquire or visit at any time to discuss any concerns.

 Many strategies are in places to ensure that children have a smooth transition to other schools and settings.
 We ensure that discussions between the previous or receiving school take place prior to pupils joining or leaving the school.
 All pupils across school attend transition sessions where they spend time with the class teacher.
 We invite all new children to our FS to take part in stay and play sessions and we offer parents’ home visits.
-Secondary staff liaise with the SENCo and the Year 6 teacher to pass on information regarding SEN pupils.
-The SENCo is available to meet with parents regarding transition prior to their child joining the school.
+Secondary staff liaise with the SENDCo and the Year 6 teacher to pass on information regarding SEN pupils.
+The SENDCo is available to meet with parents regarding transition prior to their child joining the school.

 The SEN budget is allocated each financial year.
 The money is used to provide additional support or resources dependent on an individual’s needs.
 The additional provision may be allocated after discussions with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.
 Resources may include deployment of staff depending on individual circumstances.
 Children who have a EHC plan, will receive support and resources to meet there individual needs.